LLM Pruning and Distillation in Practice: The Minitron Approach: Insights

-\begin{enumerate} \item Width pruning delivers better accuracy with MMLU at 60.5\%, while depth pruning yields 58.7\%, for Llama-3.1 compression. \item Reasoning ability is impacted further significantly, with GSM8K accuracy at 41.24\% for width and 16.8\% for depth. \item Depth pruning boosts throughput, achieving $2.7\times$ speedup over Llama-3.1 8B, while width pruning provides $1.7\times$ speedup. \item For depth pruning, we observe that dropping contiguous layers from the model is more effective than using non-contiguous, importance-based pruning. \end{enumerate}
+\paragraph{Llama 3.1 8B to \LlamaMinitron} \begin{enumerate} \item Width pruning delivers better accuracy with MMLU at 60.5\%, while depth pruning yields 58.7\%, for Llama 3.1 compression. \item Reasoning ability for base variants appears to be impacted significantly for the depth pruned version, with GSM8K accuracy at 16.8\% compared to 41.24\% for the width pruned version.
+However, the gap reduces with instruct tuning. \item Depth pruning boosts throughput, achieving $2.7\times$ speedup over Llama-3.1 8B, while width pruning provides $1.7\times$ speedup. \item For depth pruning, we observe that dropping contiguous layers from the model is more effective than using non-contiguous, importance-based pruning. \end{enumerate}